tobima/LightwallController/Firmware/board/README.md

 * USBUART
 * Debug LED: PA8
+* USB UART
 * WS2811 on PB0

-Integrated from Submodule into Chibios-Project
+## Integrated from Submodule into Chibios-Project

 1. Delete the relevant 'Firmware/board' from the `.gitmodules` file.
 2. Stage the .gitmodules changes `git add .gitmodules`